 Below are the previous projects we've carried out.

-- The Nathan Yip Foundation, in partnership with the Robert E. and Anne T. Sneed Family Foundation, underwrote the cost of providing over 4000 Scholastic books annually to over 200 students at Englewood's Cherrelyn Elementary School from 2014 to 2017.
+- NYF, in partnership with the Robert E. and Anne T. Sneed Family Foundation, underwrote the cost of providing over 4000 Scholastic books annually to over 200 students at Englewood's Cherrelyn Elementary School from 2014 to 2017.

 - This program allowed students to value books and promoted become more engaged in reading at home.

 - NYF partnered with the Student Assistance Fund at East High School in 2014 to introduce Nate’s Pass, a discounted RTD bus pass for qualified students to get to and from school.

 - Now in its third year, approximately 200 qualifying students will utilize Nate’s Pass each month.
 As these students do not recieve school-funded transportation, this pass brings much needed financial relief to what is otherwise a daunting expense, allowing them to focus fully on their schoolwork.